 public buildings and monuments.
 Accordingly Geta's image and

-Roman arch in the Servian Wall of Rome.
-It was here that the ancient
+Roman arch in the Servian Wall.
+The arch of the gate

-(Marcus) Aurelius Victor rededicated the arch to the emperor Gallienus
+Victor added an inscription dedicating the arch to the Emperor Gallienus

 The Largo Argentina in 1929 and at the site 2016.